Moving Meditation: The Art of Tai Chi

-There is a great variety of styles of tai chi and an even greater variety of teaching styles.
-In some traditional classes, there is little verbal communication and the students learn by watching.
-In other classes, the teacher may speak throughout and use imagery to describe body movements ("let your spine hang gently like a necklace of pearls") and to guide meditation ("let the energy flow through you like water down a stream").
+There are many styles of tai chi and different ways of teaching it.
+In some classes, there is not much talking.
+The students learn by watching.
+In other classes, the teacher may speak throughout.
+They may describe body movements and guide meditation.

-While there are certification programs for tai chi instructors, a certificate is no guarantee of a person's skill or experience.
-Ask potential instructors about their specific style, years of practice, and education.
-In addition, observe several classes before deciding to join one.
+Ask potential teachers about their style, years of practice, and education.
+In addition, watch several classes before deciding to join one.

 Family Doctor—American Academy of Family Physicians